lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 ## Develop a analysis pipeline framework for multi-core CPUs

 Help us implement a general pipeline to use multiple CPU-cores for analysis tasks ([Dask](http://dask.pydata.org/en/latest/), [MPI](http://pythonhosted.org/mpi4py/usrman/index.html), or even a hybrid approach)
+For an example of the direction this is currently taking, [see here](https://github.com/MDAnalysis/mdanalysis/pull/618)

 ## Improve distance search